1jour1vin

 Manuals

-14 days of fermentation with whole clusters, indigenous yeast, punching down, pumping over, malolactic fermentation in vats
+14-day fermentation with whole clusters, natural yeast fermentation, punching down, pumping over, malolactic fermentation in tanks

 Livestock farming